yjyoo3312/TVQ-VAE/README.md

    -nyt
    -yourown
 ```
-Then, we can train our TVQ-VAE model, from
+Following that, we can proceed to train our TVQ-VAE model, starting from

 ```
 python3 trainer.py --dataset nyt --n_clusters 10 --n_embeddings 300 --epochs 0 --lr 1e-3  --seed 1 --do_cluster --n 5 --alpha_hidden 1 --model_selection tvq_vae
 ```
-Parameter `alpha_hidden` denotes the various settings for topic-word generation module. `alpha_hidden=1` provides the equivalent setting to the paper.
-You can use `train.sh` file, as well.
-We note that `epochs` is set to zero by default, because the epoch denotes the training iteration to modify the VQ-VAE part, which is basically not an option in our method.
+The parameter `alpha_hidden` represents different configurations for the topic-word generation module.
+Setting `alpha_hidden=1` corresponds to the configuration described in the paper.
+You can also utilize the `train.sh` file.
+It's worth mentioning that `epochs` is typically set to zero by default, as epochs denote training iterations for adjusting the VQ-VAE component, which isn't applicable in our approach.

-For pretraining, you can use
+For the pretraining phase, you have the option to utilize
 ```
 python3 trainer.py --do_pretrain --dataset '20ng' --n_embeddings 300 --n 5 --epochs 1000
 ```
-We note that we set all the example setting to embeeding of 300 and n of 5.
-You can use `prtrain.sh` file for running it.
+We note that we've configured all examples to use embeddings of size 300 and a neighborhood size of 5.
+To execute the pretraining, you can utilize the `prtrain.sh` file.

 ### Evaluation
-This implementation includes improved topic extractions, even compared to the initial version of the paper.
-The modifications on optimizer, epochs, and learning rates significantly improved the topic quality.
-Check our impolementation for more detail.
-You can get the quantitative results as:
+This implementation features enhanced topic extraction capabilities, surpassing even the initial version described in the paper.
+The adjustments made to the optimizer, epochs, and learning rates have notably enhanced the quality of topics generated.
+For further details, please refer to our implementation.
+Additionally, you can obtain quantitative results such as:

 #### 20NG
 Initial version.